fpgaflyer/repo/README.txt

 Serial out: !G runtime commands to SBL1360
 Serial in: actual position motor axis from SBL1360

-Home position sensor is a slotted sensor to detect zero position This sensor input is also used as safety limit switch: the sensor input is activated if the actuator reaches its minimal (home position) but also if a limit switch is activated when the actuator reaches the maximal mechanical position.
+Home position sensor is a slotted sensor to detect home position This sensor input is also used as safety limit switch: the sensor input is activated if the actuator reaches its minimal (home position) but also if a limit switch is activated when the actuator reaches the maximal mechanical position.
 The limit switch is connected in parallel with the home position sensor.